A basic overview

 Access to Social Security

-You are a PhD student enrolled in a PhD program in a French establishment, you have a student card, and are not a paid employee (doctoral contract, CIFRE contract…): you can benefit from social security for free.
-To find out how to register, please consult the following rubric: Students and Social Security
+You are a PhD student enrolled in a French institution, with a student card, and you are not an employee (doctoral contract, CIFRE contract, etc.): you benefit from social security, free of charge.
+To find out how to register, please read the section students and social security

-To request coverage for your under-age children as beneficiaries, you must fill in the application for coverage of minors under one or both of the parents’ insurance form and send it (by submitting or mailing it) to your Health Insurance Office (CPAM), in addition to the supporting documents requested on the form.
+To apply for the attachment of your minor children as ayant-droit, you must fill out the application form for the attachment of minor children to one or both insured parents and send it (deposit or mailing) to your Health Insurance (CPAM), accompanied by the supporting documents requested in the form.

-Many private insurance companies offer supplementary health insurance packages.
+Several private insurance companies offer supplementary health insurance options.

 Health insurance for travel, health insurance for expats…